 You’ve got all the right education and credentials.
 You have years of experience in your field.
-You’ve researched, prepared, carefully tailored your CV and yet somehow your job applications continue to be rejected.
+You’ve researched, prepared, carefully tailored your résumé and yet, somehow, your job applications continue to be rejected.
 What are you doing wrong?

 Getting out of the stressful cycle of jobhunting isn’t easy.
 Competition can be fierce, and with the ease of online applications, there may be thousands of applicants for a single job opening.
 Hiring managers have to be ruthless, quickly discarding candidates to get to a more manageable selection.

 There are ways to avoid these errors, which guarantee automatic disqualification.
-We’ve spoken to HR, recruitment and CV experts in order to help you identify your mistakes.
+We’ve spoken to HR, recruitment and résumé experts in order to help you identify your mistakes.

 1. Your résumé didn’t make it past the ATS